Top 10 Foods That Give You The Most Nutritional Bang

 So what should you be eating?

-By now, we all know that whole foods – foods as close to nature as possible – are our best options.
+We all know that whole foods – foods as close to nature as possible – are our best options.
 Anything that doesn’t look like it did when it came out of the ground or off a plant is best avoided.
 But still, which whole foods are the smartest options?

 Kale is one of the healthiest vegetables around, which is why it has earned a spot on most lists of superfoods.